Diogo0602x/2-FungibleToken-Issue-and-Swap/README.md

-# Fungible House token sample CorDapp
+# Fungible House token sample CorDapp and Fungible Cassino token sample CorDapp

 This CorDapp serves as a basic example to create, issue, and move [Fungible](https://training.corda.net/libraries/tokens-sdk/#fungibletoken) tokens in Corda utilizing the Token SDK.
 In this specific fungible token sample, we will not talk about the redeem method of the Token SDK because the redeem process will take the physical asset off the ledger and destroy the token.
 Thus, this sample will be a simple walk though of the creation, issuance, and transfer of the tokens.